-The SCS land use pattern accommodates the nearly 40,000 new households that will be needed over the next 25 years to serve a projected growth of more than 120,000 additional people.
+The SCS land use pattern accommodates the more than 42,000 new households that will be needed over the next 25 years to serve a projected growth of nearly 108,000 additional people.

 The SCS land use pattern addresses the needs of all economic segments of the population.
 Based on the capacity for planned housing development the region will be able to accommodate the projected housing needs for residents of all income levels.